nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Resetting all ingredients' levels to zero

-1. Resetting all ingredients' levels to zero when all ingredients' levels are at zero
+1. Resetting all ingredients' levels to zero when not all ingredients' levels are at zero

    1. Test case: `i-reset-all`<br>
-      Expected: All ingredients' levels should be reset to zero.

-   1. Test case: `i-reset-all 1`<br>
-      Expected: All ingredients' levels should be reset to zero, the extra input `1` will be ignored.

-1. Resetting all ingredients' levels to zero when some ingredients' levels are at zero

-   1. Test case: `i-reset-all`<br>
-      Expected: All ingredients' levels should be at zero, ingredients originally with a non-zero ingredient's level will have their ingredients' levels reset to zero.

-   1. Test case: `i-reset-all pack`<br>
-      Expected: All ingredients' levels should be at zero, the extra input `pack` will be ignored.
+      Expected: All ingredients' levels are at zero.
+A success message is shown in the _Result Display_.

 1. Resetting all ingredients' levels to zero when all ingredients' levels are already at zero

    1. Test case: `i-reset-all`<br>
       Expected: All ingredients'levels are still at zero.
-A message will be shown explaining that all ingredients' levels are already at zero.

-   1. Test case: `i-reset-all pack`<br>
-      Expected: All ingredients'levels are still at zero.
-A message will be shown explaining that all ingredients' levels are already at zero. the extra input `pack` will be ignored.
+A message is shown in the _Result Display_ explaining that all ingredients' levels are already at zero, before resetting all ingredients' levels to zero.